Erskine Hawkins: Headliner years

 During 1936 through 1938, Hawkins recorded for Vocalion Records as "Erskine Hawkins and his 'Bama State Collegians".
 In 1938, he signed with RCA Victor and began recording on their Bluebird label as, simply, "Erskine Hawkins and His Orchestra".

 In the late 1930s, Hawkins and his Orchestra were one of the house bands at the Savoy Ballroom.
 They alternated with the Chick Webb band, and often used "Tuxedo Junction" as their sign-off song before the next band would take the stage, so that the dancing would continue uninterrupted.
 Hawkins also engaged in "battles of the bands" with such bandleaders as Glenn Miller, Duke Ellington, and Lionel Hampton.

 In 1943, a Hawkins concert caused trouble in Little Rock, Arkansas: "3,000 Negroes jammed into the Exhibition Hall to dance to the music of Hawkins and his crew became unruly and began to push white police all over the floor.
 Police brandished their guns and blackjacks and attempted to quiet the crowd--but only after Hawkins and his boys broke into the national anthem did the dancers settle down."
 A city "ban on dances for Negroes" followed the event, meaning that "bookers of Negro orchestras for dances here may just as well take up another profession."

 In the mid 1940s, he was transferred to the main RCA Victor label, recording many of his greatest hits for both labels during this decade.
 He remained with them until 1950 when he switched over to Coral Records.
 He continued to record for many years.

 Later years

 Hawkins was trumpeter and band leader in the lobby bar and show nightclub at The Concord Resort Hotel in Kiamesha Lake, New York from 1967 to 1993 with his last performing group Joe Vitale (piano), Dudly Watson (bass), Sonny Rossi (vocals and clarinet), and George Leary (drums).
 Hawkins died at his home in Willingboro Township, New Jersey, in November 1993, at the age of 79.
-He is buried in Elmwood Cemetery, alongside his sister, in Birmingham, Alabama.
+He is buried at Elmwood Cemetery and Mausoleum, alongside his sister, in Birmingham, Alabama.